XML: Data binding

-XML data binding is the binding of XML documents to a hierarchy of custom and strongly typed objects, in contrast to the generic objects created by a DOM parser.
-This approach simplifies code development, and in many cases allows problems to be identified at compile time rather than run-time.
-It is suitable for applications where the document structure is known and fixed at the time the application is written.
-Example data binding systems include the Java Architecture for XML Binding (JAXB), XML Serialization in .NET Framework. and XML serialization in gSOAP.
+XML data binding is a technique for simplifying development of applications that need to work with XML documents.
+It involves mapping the XML document to a hierarchy of strongly typed objects, rather than using the generic objects created by a DOM parser.
+The resulting code is often easier to read and maintain, and it can help to identify problems at compile time rather than run-time.
+XML data binding is particularly well-suited for applications where the document structure is known and fixed at the time the application is written.
+By creating a strongly typed representation of the XML data, developers can take advantage of modern integrated development environments (IDEs) that provide features like auto-complete, code refactoring, and code highlighting.
+This can make it easier to write correct and efficient code, and reduce the risk of errors and bugs.
+Example data-binding systems include the Java Architecture for XML Binding (JAXB), XML Serialization in .NET Framework, and XML serialization in gSOAP.

 XML as data type

 XML has appeared as a first-class data type in other languages.
 The ECMAScript for XML (E4X) extension to the ECMAScript/JavaScript language explicitly defines two specific objects (XML and XMLList) for JavaScript, which support XML document nodes and XML node lists as distinct objects and use a dot-notation specifying parent-child relationships.
-E4X is supported by the Mozilla 2.5+ browsers (though now deprecated) and Adobe Actionscript, but has not been adopted more universally.
+E4X is supported by the Mozilla 2.5+ browsers (though now deprecated) and Adobe Actionscript but has not been widely adopted.
 Similar notations are used in Microsoft's LINQ implementation for Microsoft .NET 3.5 and above, and in Scala (which uses the Java VM).
 The open-source xmlsh application, which provides a Linux-like shell with special features for XML manipulation, similarly treats XML as a data type, using the <[ ]> notation.
 The Resource Description Framework defines a data type rdf:XMLLiteral to hold wrapped, canonical XML.
 Facebook has produced extensions to the PHP and JavaScript languages that add XML to the core syntax in a similar fashion to E4X, namely XHP and JSX respectively.

 History

 XML is an application profile of SGML (ISO 8879).

 The versatility of SGML for dynamic information display was understood by early digital media publishers in the late 1980s prior to the rise of the Internet.
 By the mid-1990s some practitioners of SGML had gained experience with the then-new World Wide Web, and believed that SGML offered solutions to some of the problems the Web was likely to face as it grew.
 Dan Connolly added SGML to the list of W3C's activities when he joined the staff in 1995; work began in mid-1996 when Sun Microsystems engineer Jon Bosak developed a charter and recruited collaborators.
-Bosak was well connected in the small community of people who had experience both in SGML and the Web.
+Bosak was well-connected in the small community of people who had experience both in SGML and the Web.